azhagu-swe/portfolio/README.md

 - **Dark & Light Themes:** User-friendly theme switcher for modern aesthetics.
 - **Optimized Performance:** Fast, scalable, and SEO-friendly.
 - **Interactive Animations:** Subtle animations for an engaging user experience.
-- **Comprehensive Testing:** Unit and integration tests with Jest and React Testing Library.
+- **Comprehensive Testing:** Unit and integration tests with Jest and React Testing Library (improvement plan in progress).

 ---